openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 - **Identity Leakage**: neither the identity of the Initiator nor the Responder are protected against active or passive attackers.
 By sending the ID_CRED_PSK in the clear, the initiator reveals its identity to any eavesdropper on the network.
-This allows passive observers to learn which client is attempting to connect to the server.
+This allows passive observers to learn which entity is attempting to connect to the server.
-- **Tracking and correlation**: An attacker can use the plaintext ID_CRED_PSK to track the client across multiple connections, even if those connections are made from different networks or at different times.
+- **Tracking and correlation**: An attacker can use the plaintext ID_CRED_PSK to track the entity across multiple connections, even if those connections are made from different networks or at different times.
-This enables long-term tracking of clients.
+This enables long-term tracking of entities.
-- **Information leakage about relationships**: ID_CRED_PSK also reveals information about the relationship between the client and the server.
+- **Information leakage about relationships**: ID_CRED_PSK also reveals information about the relationship between the Initiator and the Responder.
 An observer can infer that the two parties have a pre-existing relationship and have previously agreed on a shared secret.
 - **Replay and preplay attacks**: ID_CRED_PSK can facilitate replay attacks.
 An attacker might use the observed ID_CRED_PSK to initiate their own connection attempts, potentially leading to denial-of-service or other attacks.